Interview with author Lesley Geller

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘Blind Horizons’ book?
+What were the key challenges you faced while writing ‘Black Boy Joy’ book?

 Q3.
 What books or authors have most influenced your own writing?